Balfour Declaration: April to June: Allied discussions

 Sokolow was granted an audience with Pope Benedict XV on 6 May 1917.
 Sokolow's notes of the meeting – the only meeting records known to historians – stated that the Pope expressed general sympathy and support for the Zionist project.
 (Note: In his History of Zionism, Sokolow notes he had meetings with the Cardinals and an audience with the Pope, providing no other details.
 Sokolow wrote two reports of the talk with the Pope, one handwritten in French, which Minerbi relies on "because the conversation was probably held in that language and because this report was written in Sokolow's own hand right after the interview" and the other was "typewritten in Italian several days after the audience".
 Kreutz, following Stein, cautions that they are "not, of course, to be taken as a verbatim record" Minerbi's translation: "Sokolow: I am deeply moved by these historical memories, which are so apt.
 Allow me the liberty to add that the Rome that destroyed Judea was duly punished.
 It vanished, whereas not only do the Jewish people live on, they still have sufficient vitality to reclaim their land.
 His Holiness: Yes, yes, it is providential; God has willed it ...
 His Holiness: ...
 But the problem of the Holy Places is for us of utmost importance.
 The sacred rights must be preserved.
 We shall arrange this between the Church and the great Powers.
 You must honor these rights to their full extent ...
 These are rights hundreds of years old, guaranteed and preserved by all the governments.")
 On 21 May 1917 Angelo Sereni, president of the Committee of the Jewish Communities, (Note: The Committee of the Jewish Communities (in Italian: Comitato delle università israelitiche) is known today as the Union of Italian Jewish Communities (in Italian: Unione delle comunità ebraiche italiane, abbreviated UCEI)) presented Sokolow to Sidney Sonnino, the Italian Minister of Foreign Affairs.
 He was also received by Paolo Boselli, the Italian prime minister.
 Sonnino arranged for the secretary general of the ministry to send a letter to the effect that, although he could not express himself on the merits of a program which concerned all the allies, "generally speaking" he was not opposed to the legitimate claims of the Jews.
 On his return journey, Sokolow met with French leaders again and secured a letter dated 4 June 1917, giving assurances of sympathy towards the Zionist cause by Jules Cambon, head of the political section of the French foreign ministry.
 This letter was not published, but was deposited at the British Foreign Office.
 (Note: Though the latter was apparently submitted to Ronald Graham by Sokolow, Picot was asked to come over to London by end of October to appear at a Cabinet meeting and explain the French position in relation to the Zionist movement.
-Kaufman cites Stein as considering it feasible the possibility that the document was not brought to the attention of Lord Balfour or that he forgot about its existence and cites Verete as believing the document probably lost.)
+Edy Kaufman cites Stein as considering it feasible the possibility that the document was not brought to the attention of Lord Balfour or that he forgot about its existence and cites Verete as believing the document probably lost.)